DanieSimonlLowe/SENG301-ASS4/uc-seng301-cardbattler-asg4-student/ANSWERS.md

 #### What is its goal in the code?

 - so that when ever a action is taken in the game the cards of that game can react to the action.
-- allows cards to activate there ability's.
+- Allow cards to activate there ability's when played.

 #### observer.png
 class Game {